Social value of work. Human values in social psychology

 • philosophical and religious ideas and other spiritual values

-There are two well-known classes of values that M. Rokeach singled out:
+There are two well-known classes of values that M. Rokeach identified:

 1. terminal - beliefs that some ultimate goal of individual existence is worth striving for;

-2. instrumental - beliefs that some mode of action or personality trait is preferable in any situation.
+2. instrumental - beliefs that some course of action or personality trait is preferable in any situation.

 This division corresponds to the traditional division into values-goals and values-means.